sulfuror/rescript-sh/README.md

    stable hostname when taking a snapshot.
 If your snapshots are always using the same hostname you don't need to change this unless you want to assign another hostname to your snapshots.
-* `LOGGING="yes"`: By default `rescript` will create a log for every run of the script and logs will be located at `$HOME/.rescript/logs`.
+* `LOGGING="yes"`: By default `rescript` will create a log for every run of the script at `$HOME/.rescript/logs`.
+* `LOG_RETENTION=""`: Indicate the number of days you want to keep logs (e.g., 30).
+Leave blank to keep all logs forever.
+   Logs older than 7 days are automatically compressed using `gzip` to aggressively preserve disk space.
 Commands and options will not create a log; logs only will be created when you run the script without any command and option.
 You can turn logging off by switching this variable from "yes" to "no".